pni-lab/connattractor/docs/01-paper.md

 low-dimensional embedding to brain activation patterns.
 Additionally, it models how the entire state-space of viable activation patterns is restricted by the dynamics of the system and how alterations in activity and/or connectivity modify these dynamics.
 :::

-In the present work, we first explore the attractor states of the functional brain connectome and construct a streamlined, low-dimensional representation of the energy landscape.
+In the present work, we use HNNs to explore the functional connectome's attractor-dyanmics with the aid of a streamlined, low-dimensional representation of the energy landscape.
-Subsequently, we rigorously test the proposed model through a series of experiments, conducted on data obtained from a heterogenous set of 7 experimental clinical and meta-analytic studies, encompassing a total of n≈1000 individuals.
-These analyses evaluate the robustness and replicability of the proposed approach and test its ability to reconstruct various characteristics of resting state brain dynamics, as well as its capacity to detect and explain changes induced by experimental tasks or alterations in various brain disorders.
+Subsequently, we use a diverse set of experimental, clinical and meta-analytic studies to evaluate our model's ability to reconstruct various characteristics of resting state brain dynamics, as well as its capacity to detect and explain changes induced by experimental tasks or alterations in brain disorders.

 ## Results